phetsims/quake/doc/setup.md

 ### If Problems Occur During Setup

 - There is an odd problem that came up every time this development environment was set up by either @jbphet or
 @jessegreenberg.
-The symptoms were that builds fail with a message like ""Installed Build Tools revision 30.0.0 is corrupted".
+The symptoms were that builds fail with a message like "Installed Build Tools revision 30.0.0 is corrupted".
 If you run into this, follow the steps from this Stack Overflow article and rename some of the tools: https://stackoverflow.com/questions/68387270/android-studio-error-installed-build-tools-revision-31-0-0-is-corrupted